-Dane’s known that he was an Architect in the Making for much of his life.
+Dane has known that he was an Architect in the making for much of his life.
 His background in construction began in high-school and during the college summers, he had the fortune of experiencing the birth of structures and environments.
-His hard-working and results-driven nature combined with his passion for details and design during his time at Carnegie Mellon University, thus propelled him forward into the exciting and dynamic Architecture industry.
+His hard-working and results-driven nature, combined with his passion for details and design during his time at Carnegie Mellon University, propelled him forward into the exciting and dynamic Architecture industry.

 On the lighter side, Dane and his wife have been happily married for over 30 years.
 Along the way, they had two children and have now added three grandkids into the mix.
 When he’s not in the office, you can find him hitting the biking trails, spending time with his car collection, flying planes, or riding motorcycles.
 “If it can go fast, I want to confirm it!”Email Dane Suchoza, AIA